REQUEST FOR PROPOSALS

 Note: Questions and Answers have been edited for length and clarity.

-Only if your previous project is complete and you are proposing a different activity.
+Answer: Yes, if the previous project is complete and you are proposing a different activity.
 If you have an open or incomplete project that was funded through this program then, no, your project must be complete.
-Once you have delivered your final report and closed out the contract, then you can reapply for expanding or adding to the project, building on your previous work, but it cannot be identical to what you already did.
-Open projects that were previously funded have to wait because we are also trying to ensure that other sites and organizations have a chance to be considered on their own merits as well.
+Once you have delivered your final report and closed out the partnership agreement, then you can reapply for expanding or adding to the project, building on your previous work, but it cannot be identical to what you already did.

 PROGRAM BACKGROUND